-What Areas of Intellectual Property Law Does Your Firm Handle?
+What Areas of Intellectual Property Law Does The Lipp Law Firm Handle?

-Our firm works in three major categories of intellectual property law: copyright, trademark, and trade secrets.
-While we don’t engage in patent prosecution (i.e. the application process), we are able to consult on patent licensing and evaluation matters.
+Our firm assists clients with three major categories of intellectual property law: copyright, trademark, and trade secrets.
+We are also able to consult on patent licensing and evaluation matters.

 What are the Different Types of Intellectual Property?